 Join our Lived Experience Advisory Group

-Expressions of interest are open now
+Update 1 September: Expressions of interest are now closed

 We want to better understand how domestic and family violence services are working - and what they are like to access - in the Northern Territory, South Australia and Victoria, to help improve the system and how it is funded.
 A big part of our work will involve listening to people who have accessed or tried to access support services.